PalladiumLabs/palladium-stability-vault/README.md

 - **DEX Integration:** Configurable swap pools for converting tokens using a V3 router.
 - **Balance Reporting:** Provides functions to check the total value locked, balance in the Stability Pool, pending deposit token balance, and the value of unrealized gains.
-- **Liquidation Trigger:** Includes a function to interact with a `VesselManager` to liquidate vessels.
+- **Liquidation Trigger:** Includes a function to interact with a `TroveManager` to liquidate troves.
 - **Pausable:** Contract operations can be paused and unpaused by the manager.
 - **Access Control:** Key functions are restricted to a `manager` or a specific `vault` address.
 - **Security:** Implements Reentrancy Guard.